emily-hardy/Simple-Game-in-C/README.md

  <br/>
  <i> a game that receives input from the user to make a pyramid </i>

-<p>In this game, you'll be prompted for a number.
-When you sucessfully respond with a positive integer, the code will output a pyramid with the equivalent number of rows to the number you provided.</p>
+<p>In this game, the user is prompted for a number.
+When the user sucessfully respond with a positive integer, the code outputs a pyramid with the equivalent number of rows to the number provided.</p>